tldr-pages/tldr/pages/common/babel.md

 # babel

-> A compiler for writing next generation JavaScript.
+> A transpiler for writing next generation JavaScript.

-- Compile a specified input file and output to stdout:
+- Transpile a specified input file and output to stdout:

 `babel {{path/to/file}}`

-- Compile a specified input file and output to a specific file:
+- Transpile a specified input file and output to a specific file:

 `babel {{path/to/input_file}} --out-file {{path/to/output_file}}`

-- Compile the input file every time it is changed:
+- Transpile the input file every time it is changed:

 `babel {{path/to/input_file}} --watch`

-- Compile a whole directory of files:
+- Transpile a whole directory of files:

 `babel {{path/to/input_directory}}`